Tips for Civilian Providers: Treating Military Members with Traumatic Brain Injury/Posttraumatic Stress Disorder

 Treating Service Members with PTSD

-Education is the first step in treating anyone with PTSD.
-The patient should be made aware of possible symptoms and the expected course of recovery.
-While there are a number of treatment options for PTSD and as patient response to treatment can vary, some treatments have been shown to have more benefit for patients than others.
-The main treatments for people with PTSD are counseling or psychotherapy (“talk” therapy), medications or both.
-To learn more about these treatments, refer to PTSD Treatment Options
+Inform the patient of possible symptoms and the path to recovery.
+While there are a number of treatment options for PTSD, and because patient response to treatment can vary, some treatments are more beneficial for patients than others.
+The main treatments for people with PTSD are counseling or

-or the Management of Post-Traumatic Stress VA/DoD Clinical Practice Guideline
+Management of Post-Traumatic Stress VA/DoD Clinical Practice Guideline.